 Let me cultivate a boundless love for all beings in the world, above, below, and across, unhindered, without ill will or enmity.

 Standing, walking, seated, or lying down, free from torpor, let me as far as possible fix my attention on this recollection.
 This, they say, is the divine life right here."

 Remember That Prayer Is Simply A Way To Connect To Yourself Spiritually.

-- There are a vast array of prayers, and no right way to pray as a Buddhist.
-This frees you to practice your prayer and spirituality how you desire it, not how you are told.
+- There are many different types of prayers, and there is no one way to pray in Buddhism.
+This gives you the freedom to practice prayer and spirituality the way you want, not the way other people tell you to.

 Using Tibetan Prayer Beads